rootstrap/exception_hunter/README.md

 This uses ActiveJob to log the error in the background, so [make sure you configure](https://guides.rubyonrails.org/active_job_basics.html#setting-the-backend) it with the adapter you are using, if not the error will be logged synchronously.

+Note: Errors from jobs will still be logged synchronously to not queue a job from a job (which sound like a bad idea)

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).